 Caseload Carrying Staff (CCS)

 VR personnel assigned a specific customer population.
-CCS is used interchangeably to represent both the staff assigned to a caseload and the caseload number throughout ReHabWorks.Cash-Flow Analysis
+CCS is used interchangeably to represent both the staff assigned to a caseload and the caseload number throughout ReHabWorks.

+Case Management

+The first menu grouping in the left navigation once you open a case.
+It includes menu selections Case Actions, Case Note, Contacts, Appointment, PIN Assignment, Change SSN, Case Transfer, and Paper File Transfer.

+Case Note

+Information such as a contact report or justification for a purchase that is entered as permanent documentation into ReHabWorks.

+Case Note List

+Permanent collection of all case notes for a case.
+The list gives the title of each note, the date it was entered, who entered it, and it also indicates whether it is a draft.

+Cash-Flow Analysis

 An examination of a company's cash inflows and outflows during a specific period.
 The analysis begins with a starting balance and generates an ending balance after accounting for all cash receipts and paid expenses during the period.
 The cash flow analysis is often used for financial reporting purposes.